VerumHades/Minecrft/FixesToTryAlways.md

 # SOME GL VERSIONS MISS SOME FUNCTIONS

 make sure the glad version matches the opengl version, if not you are in trouble!

+# Make sure texture samplers are set to the corresponding texture units

+if they arent it breaks stuff badly and is hard to find!